tiw150/Zresidual/docs/reference/plot.zresid.md

 Produces diagnostic scatterplots of Z-residuals for a wide range of model types, including hurdle models, zero models, count models, and survival models.
-This function is designed to be compatible with Z-residual matrices generated from Bayesian models (e.g., \*\*brms\*\*, Stan-based models) as well as classical models.
+This function is designed to be compatible with Z-residual matrices generated from Bayesian models (e.g., **brms**, Stan-based models) as well as classical models.

-The function supports: - Plotting residuals against index, covariates, linear predictors, or user-specified vectors. - Visual outlier detection with customizable coloring, emphasis, and labels. - Automatic handling of censored/un-censored and hurdle count/zero classifications. - Multiple normality tests (Shapiro-Wilk, ANOVA, Bartlett) with per-iteration reporting. - Extensive customization through graphical parameters.
+The function supports:

+- Plotting residuals against index, covariates, linear predictors, or user-specified vectors.

+- Visual outlier detection with customizable coloring, emphasis, and labels.

+- Automatic handling of censored/un-censored and hurdle count/zero
+  classifications.

+- Multiple normality tests (Shapiro-Wilk, ANOVA, Bartlett) with per-iteration reporting.

+- Extensive customization through graphical parameters.

 ## Usage